 How the Travel Industry Can Benefit Local Communities

 While the fast growth of the travel industry is sometimes blamed for having negative impacts on local communities, the environment and other spheres, there are several potential benefits to the changes in luxury travel trends.

 The travel industry, in general, can have a positive impact on local communities by educating and raising public awareness on the local environment, and the importance of protecting it.
 This is a case with the Great Barrier Reef, for example.

 Another great and usually travel -industry promoted effect of the industry is the economic and social contributions with hospitality industry creating employment and business in the area.

 Apart from the previously mentioned positive impacts, the currently built hospitality industry buildings are being redesigned to fit the needs of both residents and international visitors, including building better transport, sanitary and other infrastructure.

-How the needs Translate into Sustainable Impact
+How the Needs Translate into Sustainable Impact

 Aesthetic values are often underrated, as those can almost never be evaluated in quantitative terms.
-Although impossible to evaluate, threats of loss of aesthetics are important to locals, as it results in economic losses due to decline of the overall value drop of the destination.
+Although impossible to evaluate, threats of loss of aesthetics are important to locals, as it results in economic losses due to a decline of the overall value drop of the destination.

 Therefore, the damage of aesthetics, such as incompatible hotel styles from different decades with distinct architectural aesthetics is lessened by current travelers’ preferences for authentic travel experiences, more and more preferring home-sharing accommodations and less modern accommodation housing.